Jennifer Glacel

 Experience & Expertise

 Jennifer has a background in play therapy, sandplay therapy and Jungian therapy.
 She is recognized as an expert in working with symbols in the context of play and uses this understanding to work with people of all ages to help them increase trust and knowledge in self.
-Jennifer is a leading voice in understanding neurodivergence, neurodiversity affirming therapy, and understanding autism and the neurodiversity paradigm.

 Current Availability

-Jennifer is not currently taking on new clients.
 She provides an ongoing workshop for clinicians: “Understanding Autism: A Therapist's Guide” that involves both lecture and consultation.
 It helps clinicians understand the

 neurodiversity paradigm, their own internalized ableism, and how to unlearn the incorrect and often harmful things that have been taught about autism and Autistic people.
-Jennifer is also holding a Gathered Meeting for Helpers as part of a larger effort to support helpers in our current times.